-In accordance with Government policy, the Landfill Tax Escalator was increased by inflation from £80.00/T to £82.60/T for the 2015/16 year resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £0.5 million, which is then passed on to participant Councils.
-The rate for the 2016/17 year has been confirmed as being £84.40 per tonne.
+In accordance with Government policy, the Landfill Tax Escalator was increased by inflation from £82.60 per tonne to £84.40 per tonne for the 2016/17 year which results in an additional charge from the landfill operators.
+The rate for the 2017/18 year has been confirmed as being £86.10 per tonne.

 This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
 Substantial savings are generated to participant Councils through diversion to the Materials Recovery Facility, Bring Bank Collection Service and Organic Waste contracts.
-In 2015/16 around 138,700 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £11.5m.
+In 2016/17 around 157,400 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £13.3m.